 CSMA: Hbx.P8.I3.Ss10.D0.T1.V9 • M2.Ci4c2.Li10.A6.W1

 Alterveins were the original strain of vampire-like entities made by Blight — the first transformative blight that Blight made.
 They infect others by sharing blood, referred to as Alteric blood, and they have considerable a craving to both drink blood and a minor compulsion to infect others.
 They develop sharper teeth and pupils that become slits while they are excited or experiencing cravings.
-They have minor sensitivity to sunlight.
+They have minor sensitivity to sunlight and a minor degree of shapeshifting, able to transform into certain animals or creatures.
+They gain minor powers to manipulate blood.

-Turning, when consensual, is generally considered a very intimate affair—though it is not at all sexual in nature, at least by default.
-The process brings the sire and to-be-fledgeling very close physically and mentally; usually, the sire will be the one to drink all of their fledgeling's blood, and this can lead to a profound and euphoric experience for both.
-The sire will usually stay by their fledgeling's side to soothe and comfort them as they die and rise once more.
+When consensual, turning is generally considered a very intimate affair—though not sexual by default.
+The process brings the sire and to-be-fledgling very close physically and mentally.
+The sire will usually drink all of their fledgling's blood, creating a profound and euphoric experience for both, then stay by their fledgling's side to soothe and comfort them as they die and rise once more.
+When turning is not consensual, it can be terrifying and painful.
+Multiple Alterveins can take part in siring if they both give blood and both take part in draining, though this is uncommon.

 Pale skin: Alterveins generally have very pale skin.